thewickk/udacity-fs-nanodegree-catalog-app/README.md

 ## Instructions For Installing Vagrant Virtual Machine

-**These instructions, the Vagrant VM, and the SQL database are courtesy of [Udacity.com](https://www.udacity.com) and their [Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)**
+**These instructions, and the Vagrant VM are courtesy of [Udacity.com](https://www.udacity.com) and their [Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)**

 * **Install VirtualBox:**
 VirtualBox is the software that actually runs the virtual machine.
 You do not need the extension pack or the SDK.
 You do not need to launch VirtualBox after installing it; Vagrant will do that.